Bursaries are available for students whose parents, without financial assistance, would not be able to send their daughter to the College.

 Financial Assistance for School Trips

-This fund exists to assist students wishing to access the wide range of school trips, expeditions and ex-curricular opportunities.
+The fund exists to assist students wishing to access the wide range of school trips and expeditions.
 The maximum monetary value a student can receive per academic year is £1,000.
-The award is dependent upon the household income not exceeding £54,000 per annum.
-If a student wishes to request financial assistance for more than one trip, expedition or extra-curricular opportunity, this will be considered up to the maximum of £1,000 in total for the academic year.
+The award is dependent upon the household income not exceeding £60,000 per annum.
+If a student wishes to request financial assistance for more than one trip, this will be considered up to the maximum of £1,000 in total for all trips in the academic year.